michaelcmaresco/Professional-README-generator/utils/professionally-generated-README.md

     ## [Contributing](#table-of-contents)

-    Thank you for your interest in helping out; however, I will not be accepting contributions from third parties.
+    No external contributions from third parties will be made.

     ## [Tests](#table-of-contents)
-    sardhg
+    drgbefgb
     ## [Questions](#table-of-contents)
     Please contact me using the following links:
     [GitHub](https://github.com/michaelcmaresco)